 Copenhagen (København) is the capital of Denmark.
 Like Amsterdam, you'll see as many if not more bikes than people.
 My sister and I wanted to travel like locals so we rented bikes to see sites like the Kastellet and the Little Mermaid statue (Den Lille Havfrue).

-You can pick up and drop off Copenhagen City Bikes also called GoBikes at several stations throughout the city.
-These are electric, high-tech but heavy bikes that are fun for sure but expensive at 25 kr per hour (you’ll need a credit card).
+You can pick up and drop off the rental bikes at several stations throughout the city.
+These are electric, high-tech but heavy bikes that are fun for sure but expensive at 25 kr per hour (you'll need a credit card).
 Then again, pretty much everything is expensive in Copenhagen.

 Thanks to this and other initiatives, Copenhagen is set to become be the world's first CO2 neutral capital in 2025.

 For more stories by Miranda, check out her Instagram or YouTube Channel

 What is your favorite city in Europe to explore by bike?

 It seems more and more bike paths and bike rentals pop up around the cities of Europe.